KageSilver/COMP3010-A3/README.md

 ### Other notes:
 #### Starting consensus:
 I start a consensus by setting a timeout before we join the network, and triggering the doConsensus function in the Protocols class once we get a gossip message from the network, meaning our peer has successfully joined the network.
+It can be triggered when it receives a CONSENSUS or a DO_CONSENSUS message.

 #### Peer cleaning:
 I clean the peers in my TimeoutsQueue class.